Castlebar: Demographics

 Castlebar has experienced significant demographic changes over the past two centuries, with population figures showing notable fluctuations from 5,404 in 1821 to a low of 3,022 in 1861 in the wake of the Great Irish famine.
 There was a gradual recovery in the late 19th and early 20th centuries.
 After steady but modest growth for much of the 20th century, Castlebar expanded rapidly during the 1980s, 1990s, and 2000s.
 The population grew by one-third in the six years between the 1996 and 2002 census, reflecting a broader trend of urbanisation and economic development in Ireland during the Celtic Tiger period.
 According to the 2016 census, the town's population reached 12,068, representing a threefold increase from the 1926 figure of 4,256.
 By 2022, this figure had risen again to 13,054, marking Castlebar's continuing role as a key urban centre in County Mayo.

-Climate

-Castlebar has an oceanic climate (Köppen: Cfb).